Aarhus University Seal

 Political, cultural and historical issues in Europe

-The Master’s degree programme in European studies focuses on European issues relating to politics, culture and history.
-You will work with the theme of European diversity and everything that ties Europeans together.
-You will learn how to analyse the many issues and opportunities involved in the European cooperation and in Europe as a whole.
-You will focus on EU institutions and work with the analysis of cultural, social and political processes in Europe and the question of what Europe actually is.
-This is an international Master’s degree programme, so your fellow students come from all over the world.
-This also means that the teaching is conducted in English, and that you will speak a lot of English both inside and outside the classroom.
+At the Master’s degree programme in European Studies, you work with European affairs within politics, culture and history.
+You engage with European diversity and with everything that connects Europeans.
+You learn to analyse the many challenges and opportunities in European cooperation and in Europe as a whole.
+You study the EU’s institutions and work with the analysis of cultural, social and political processes in Europe, as well as with the question of what Europe actually is.

 Learn more about European Studies